CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters can quietly and efficiently eliminnate the lone ogrekin, they have the chance to surprise the ogrekins inside the cave.
 If the sentry spots the characters sneaking up or is not silenced during the surprise round, the ogrekin will retreat back into the cave to warn the others.

-The marauders within the cave consist of Brughor Axe-Biter (an ogrekin with 30 hit points), six ordinary ogrekins, and a filthy ogre named Gog.
-Gog fights until slain, while the ogrekins fight until Brughor is killed, at which point any remaining ogrekins will flee.
+The marauders within the cave consist of Brugore Axe-Catcher (an ogrekin with 30 hit points), six ordinary ogrekins, and a filthy ogre named Gog.
+Gog fights until slain, while the ogrekins fight until Brugore is killed, at which point any remaining ogrekins will flee.

 #### Treasure

-Brughor's band plundered several homesteads to the north on their way to Wyrm Tor.
+Brugore's band plundered several homesteads to the north on their way to Wyrm Tor.
 In the cave, an unlocked treasure chest holds 2550 copper coins, 61 bronze coins, and three vials of perfume (each worth 10 bc).

 #### Awarding Skill & Destiny Points